Aliases for ARNT Gene

 GeneCards Summary for ARNT Gene

 ARNT (Aryl Hydrocarbon Receptor Nuclear Translocator) is a Protein Coding gene.
 Diseases associated with ARNT include hypoxia and renal cell carcinoma.
-Among its related pathways are Pathways in cancer and Angiogenesis (CST).
+Among its related pathways are Cellular Senescence and HIF-1-alpha transcription factor network.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is AHRR.
+An important paralog of this gene is HIF3A.

 UniProtKB/Swiss-Prot for ARNT Gene